MichaeltheCoder7/Smart-Waste-Management-System-with-Waste-Classification/docs/report.md

 For the training process, we employed the Adam optimizer with a learning rate set at 0.001, striking a balance between efficient learning and avoiding overshooting the minima in the loss landscape.
 The model was trained over 10 epochs, a duration found to be sufficient for achieving high accuracy without overfitting.

 In an effort to optimize the model for real-time execution on the Raspberry Pi 4, we employed Just-In-Time (JIT) compilation on the model.
 This technique significantly enhances the inference speed, allowing us to achieve higher frames per second (FPS) during real-time classification.
 This optimization was crucial for the seamless and responsive operation of our waste classification system in a live environment.

+## Feedback Mechanism
+To customize our feedback system, we incorporated a 16x2 LCD display to present the results and messages.
+We used the I2C LCD API to facilitate communication between the display and the processor.
+Initially, the display showcases the output classification categories (compost, recycle, landfill), accompanied by a corresponding score indicating the probability of the waste belonging to that category.
+This informs users about the percentage of the waste falling into a specific category.

+Subsequently, based on the 12 subcategories, we offer distinctive and personalized suggestions to guide users in ensuring accurate waste disposal.
+Given the limited dimensions of the 16x2 display, we organized messages across two or three pages, each displayed for 2.5 seconds.
+This deliberate approach allows users sufficient time to fully comprehend the information.
+By adopting this strategy, users gain clarity on which bin to use for disposal and understand the specific actions required for correct waste disposal.

 ## Power Saving
 To efficiently manage power consumption, our system employs a strategic power-saving mechanism centered around the use of an Infrared Motion Sensor.
 This sensor is crucial in controlling the activation of the system's high-energy components: the camera and the deep learning model.
 In its default state, the system remains in a low-power sleep mode, significantly reducing CPU usage and conserving energy.
 Activation occurs only when the Infrared Motion Sensor detects human motion, triggering the camera and the waste classification model into operation.
 A red LED serves as an indicator of this active state, providing visual feedback and assisting in monitoring the system’s operational status.